Skip to Content

 College of Arts, Sciences & Education

-Dedman is a leader in the use of machine learning tools for studying the movement of sharks, rays and tunas, authoring multiple papers on associated drivers.
-He has developed software packages which help scientists improve the speed and ease with which they analyse fish tracking data and develop management advice.
-His work improves our understanding of population change by revealing where animals go, as well as when and why they go there.
-Dedman followed a Ph.D. in spatial management of Irish Sea skates and rays with hands-on fisheries expertise in the United Kingdom, Ireland, Bahamas and the United States.
-As a result, Dedman takes a holistic approach to conservation that reflects an understanding of multiple disciplines, from tagging sharks and modeling their movements, to formulating management advice.
-His ongoing work is to use causal models to reveal whether sharks are more crucial to coral reefs, or vice versa, and recently published work examining the ecological roles of sharks and demonstrate how protecting them can benefit entire ecosystems, particularly those associated with coral reefs.
+Dedman is a leader in the use of machine learning tools for studying the movements of sharks, rays and tunas, authoring multiple papers on associated drivers.
+He has developed software packages that help scientists improve the speed and ease of analyzing the movement data and developing management advice.
+His work improves understanding of population change by revealing where animals go, as well as when and why they go home.
+Dedman earned a Ph.D. in spatial management of Irish Sea skates and rays, with hands-on fisheries expertise in the U.K., Ireland, the Bahamas and the U.S. His ongoing work uses causal models to reveal whether sharks are more crucial to coral reefs, or vice versa, and he has recently published work examining the ecological roles of sharks and demonstrating how protecting them can benefit entire ecosystems, particularly those associated with coral reefs.
+He is spearheading the deployment of AI for shark literature review and knowledge extraction, revealing trends in methodologies; geographic, gender and national disparities in publishing volume and impact; and differences in social vs. academic sharing of scientific knowledge.
+This project will facilitate literature reviews for shark scientists, accelerating knowledge gain and progression to discovery stages, and identifying knowledge gaps to guide future research priorities.

 Research highlights: